How to Create a PSR-4 Structure WordPress Plugin

 You will need a local development environment

-This tutorial assumes you have a local environment setup and is ready to go.
+This tutorial assumes you have a local environment set up and are ready to go.
 I will be covering things from a Mac perspective.
-The following downloads for local environments support both a Mac and a Windows version.
+The following downloads support both Mac and Windows environments.

-- Local – the simplest setup for a local environment, but not as configurable as MAMP Pro.
+• Local – the most straightforward setup for a local environment, but not as configurable as MAMP Pro.

 You will need WordPress Coding Standards Setup and Configured